anilchintala/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 sudo ufw allow 80;sudo ufw allow 80/udp;sudo ufw allow 80/tcp;sudo ufw allow 53;sudo ufw allow 53/tcp;sudo ufw allow 53/udp;sudo ufw allow 8899;sudo ufw allow 8899/tcp;sudo ufw allow 8900/tcp;sudo ufw allow 8900/udp;sudo ufw allow 8901/tcp;sudo ufw allow 8901/udp;sudo ufw allow 9900/udp;sudo ufw allow 9900/tcp;sudo ufw allow 9900;sudo ufw allow 8899/udp;sudo ufw allow 8900;sudo ufw allow 8000:8020/tcp;sudo ufw allow 8000:8020/udp
 ```
-# reboot. test mounts, swaps, ramdrive, etc. Reboot should mount to both /nvme0n1p1 and p2 on both /mt and /mt.
+reboot. test mounts, swaps, ramdrive, etc. Reboot should mount to both /nvme0n1p1 and p2 on both /mt and /mtn.
 # Install Solana CLI!
 Don't forget to check version.
 these are three seperate commands below:

 ```
-sh -c "$(curl -sSfL https://release.solana.com/v1.7.14/install)"
+sh -c "$(curl -sSfL https://release.solana.com/v1.8.10/install)"

 export PATH="/home/sol/.local/share/solana/install/active_release/bin:$PATH"

 solana-gossip spy --entrypoint entrypoint.mainnet-beta.solana.com:8001
 ```
-if the machine is gossiping withour any errors it can be spun up on the mainnet to start reading the chain.
+if the machine is gossiping without any errors it can be spun up on the mainnet to start reading the chain.

 exit gosspy with ctrl + c

 create keys.

-IF A a validator always set a password for the wallet-keypair key. log it on 1password. make sure the team knows you are storing keys for a validator and get guidance). you must copy seed phrases.
-IF RPC then these are throw away keys. no funds are moved and if corrupt or lost just make new ones.
+IF RPC then these are throw away keys.
 You do not need to set a password for the keys. no need to copy seed phrases.
 You do not need a wallet-keypair if just RPC.
 Skip to making validator-keypair
 ```
 solana-keygen new -o ~/validator-keypair.json

 solana config set --keypair ~/validator-keypair.json

 solana-keygen new -o ~/vote-account-keypair.json
 ```

-# making system services (sol.service and systuner.service) and the startup script.
+making system services (sol.service and systuner.service) and the startup script.

-solana-validator shell script
+this is the solana-validator start up shell script which the system service (sol.service) will refernce
 ```
 sudo vim ~/start-validator.sh
 ```